 Yes, STARS staff will help guide you through the STARS program.

 The amount of class time utilized by this project is flexible.
 It varies from teacher to teacher and curriculum to curriculum.
-Each teacher is provided a timeframe including due dates.
-At the beginning teachers may spend a few class periods explaining the program, viewing a fraud video, showing students how to research, discussing risk and completing a risk assessment, and setting goals.
-Once the students create a portfolio students may track portfolios both in class or out of class.
+Each teacher is provided a timeframe, including due dates.
+In the beginning, teachers may spend a few class periods explaining the program, viewing a fraud video, showing students how to research, discussing risk and completing a risk assessment, and setting goals.
+Once the students create a portfolio, students may track portfolios both in class or out of class.

 Marquita Seifried became a trained STARS teacher in 2005 and became the Invest Ed® STARS program manager in July 2018.
 Her STARS students have been featured in the Better Investing’s Young Money Matters magazine for excelling in the area of investor education by using the STARS program.
 Marquita’s career began in 1990 teaching kindergarten and progressed to her becoming the Business and Information Technology Educator for Seiling Schools.
 Marquita was named Seiling High School Teacher of the Year in 2015.
 In 2016, she retired from the classroom where she taught high school special education students.
 Marquita also works as the part-time IT coordinator for the Seiling School district.